Updated on

 1. Detailed Genealogy vs Detailed Family History

-Conversely, 23andMe offers more detailed insights into various aspects of ancestry, such as ethnic backgrounds, ancestral migration patterns, Neanderthal heritage, and maternal and paternal haplogroups, providing a broader view of one’s genetic lineage.
+On the other hand, 23andMe offers a more comprehensive analysis of various genetic aspects.
+It dives deeper into ethnic backgrounds, ancestral migration patterns, Neanderthal ancestry, and maternal and paternal haplogroups, giving users a broader understanding of their genetic heritage.

 2. Number of People in Their Respective Databases